pagkly/Zed/Investopedia3/Understanding Mortgage-Backed Securities (MBS).md

 A mortgage-backed security (MBS) is an investment similar to a bond that is made up of a bundle of home loans bought from the banks that issued them.
 Investors in MBS receive periodic payments similar to bond coupon payments.

-The MBS is a type of [asset-backed security](https://www.investopedia.com/terms/a/asset-backedsecurity.asp).
+The MBS is a type of [[asset-backed security]](https://www.investopedia.com/terms/a/asset-backedsecurity.asp).
 As became glaringly obvious in the subprime mortgage meltdown of 2007-2008, a mortgage-backed security is only as sound as the mortgages that back it up.

 An MBS may also be called a mortgage-related security or a mortgage pass-through.